olivierfriard/boris_docs/create_new_project.rst

 The missing information for the behaviours imported from text file have to be redefined.

-Import an ethogram from Google Sheet, Microsoft-Excel or LibreOffice Calc (via clipboard) ............................................................................................................................................
+Import an ethogram from a spreadsheet (Google Sheet, Microsoft-Excel or LibreOffice Calc...)
+............................................................................................................................................

 The ethogram can be imported from a spreadsheet.